 Our work on sensor fingerprinting got picked up by SF Chronicle (and also in print, on Friday, October 11th, 2013), ArsTechnica, Discovery News, and other news outlets.

-In other news, at Anfacto we continue a proud tradition of customizing the Android OS.
+In other news: customizing the Android OS.
 Don't miss the explainer video about FleetOS!

-We have been working hard on research involving the use of implicit learning of motor tasks for authentication purposes.
-This work was extensively featured in the media in the summer of 2012.
+Working hard on research involving the use of implicit learning of motor tasks for authentication purposes.
+The work was extensively featured in the media in the summer of 2012.

 USENIX Security 2012 paper on designing security primitives resistant to user coercion (a.k.a. "rubber hose cryptanalysis").